nmbell/powdrgit/help/Invoke-GitExpression.md

 ```
 ## Native git command vs Invoke-GitExpression - output to console ##

-# This example assumes commands are run against the main branch of an existing git repository, which is tracking a remote repository branch and is up to date.

-C:\MyRepo\> git checkout main
+C:\PowdrgitExamples\MyToolbox\> git checkout main
 Already on 'main'
-Your branch is up to date with 'origin/main'.
+Your branch is ahead of 'origin/main' by 3 commits.
-C:\MyRepo\>
+  (use "git push" to publish your local commits)
+C:\PowdrgitExamples\MyToolbox\>

-# Although not obvious, the first line of the above output from the native git command is from the error stream, and the second is from the success stream.
+# Although not obvious, the first line of the above output from the native git command is from the error stream, and the second and third are from the success stream.

-C:\MyRepo\> Invoke-GitExpression -Command 'git checkout main'
+C:\PowdrgitExamples\MyToolbox\> Invoke-GitExpression -Command 'git checkout main'
 Already on 'main'
-Your branch is up to date with 'origin/main'.
+Your branch is ahead of 'origin/main' by 3 commits.
-C:\MyRepo\>
+  (use "git push" to publish your local commits)
+C:\PowdrgitExamples\MyToolbox\>

 # The same results appear in the console.
-Also not obvious, but this time both lines of output are coming from Powershell's success stream.
+Also not obvious, but this time all lines of output are coming from Powershell's success stream.
 ```

 ### EXAMPLE 2
 ```
 ## Native git command vs Invoke-GitExpression - output to Out-Null ##

-# This example assumes commands are run against the main branch of an existing git repository, which is tracking a remote repository branch and is up to date.

-C:\MyRepo\> git checkout main | Out-Null
+C:\PowdrgitExamples\MyToolbox\> git checkout main | Out-Null
 Already on 'main'
-C:\MyRepo\>
+C:\PowdrgitExamples\MyToolbox\>

 # Piping to Out-Null usually results in nothing returned to the console.
 However, here we see a message returned, coming from git's error stream.

-C:\MyRepo\> Invoke-GitExpression -Command 'git checkout main' | Out-Null
+C:\PowdrgitExamples\MyToolbox\> Invoke-GitExpression -Command 'git checkout main' | Out-Null
-C:\MyRepo\>
+C:\PowdrgitExamples\MyToolbox\>

 # This time, all output is suppressed, as expected.
 ```